 Delivered by H.E.
-Lana Nusseibeh, Assistant Minister for Foreign Affairs
+Lana Nusseibeh, Assistant Minister for Political Affairs

 Check against delivery.

 The UAE aligns itself with the statement delivered by Algeria on behalf of the Arab Group.
 And I would like to also add my thanks to Niger, Algeria, and Azerbaijan for requesting on behalf of the OIC, the Arab Group, and NAM to convene this important meeting.

 The UAE has been gravely concerned by the escalating spiral of violence in Israel and the Occupied Palestinian Territory.
 We offer our condolences to all the families of those killed and join others in calling for an immediate cessation of violence and hostilities.
 In this vein, we thank Secretary-General António Guterres for his statement, and his appeal for an immediate ceasefire, and his call on all parties to initiate a political dialogue and exercise maximum restraint.
 We welcome the news today of a ceasefire agreement, and hope that it is durable, lasting, and might contribute to the resumption of a credible wider peace process while restoring calm and building confidence between the parties at the same time.
 The events of the past two weeks have been a somber reminder of the urgent need for peaceful dialogue aimed at a long-term solution to ending this conflict and bringing peace to our entire region.